 When I started to teach I began to realise the full capacity of kundalini.
 It had helped me to be a calmer person, but it was helping my students to overcome insomnia and deal with traumatic situations in their lives.
 It was turning the most fidgety people I had ever met into calm, centered and focused individuals.

 For me, it’s connection to spirit.
 It’s that knowledge that I am truly blissful.
 I am completely fine the way I am.
 It reminds me every time I practice that everything is beautiful, even when it doesn’t feel like it.

 But for other people it’s other things.
 It’s that hour away from the kids.
 It’s the weekly session that removes their back pain.
 It’s a lifeline through a hard time.

 So I wonder what kundalini yoga might be for you?

 I decided to share both of the things that have made me more joyful in one package with others.
 I want to serve other people + help them to elevate themselves, so they can in turn elevate others.
-That’s why I created my Happiness Library.
+That’s why I created Blissful Life Yoga.
 This is a subscription to an online library of kundalini yoga videos, meditations and guided MP3s audios.
-There are 20 videos + MP3s in the library already and these are growing every month.
+There are sooo many videos + MP3s in the library already and these are growing every month.

-If you’re ready to delve more into your spiritual + practical sides then join the library today.
-It’s on an amazing offer of $60 per year (people keep telling me they can’t believe what a bargain that is) but the price is rising to $108 per year soon.
-If you get in at the $60 rate, it will stay like that.
-Forever.
-Even though you get more yoga videos and MP3 meditations and more content to help you grow + develop in your life.
+If you’re ready to delve more into your spiritual + practical sides then join today.
+It’s on an amazing offer of $108 per year (people keep telling me they can’t believe what a bargain that is) or $11 per month.

 If you’re interested I’d love to see you in there.
 And if you’ve had an amazing experience with kundalini yoga or any other form of spiritual practice that has shifted you, I’d love to hear from you.